Making an Application

 - Visit the DfE Teacher Training search function through the ‘apply’ page on the Get into Teaching website and search for our programmes through ‘Pimlico Academy’ or ‘the Pimlico London SCITT’ or visit our website for a full list of courses.

-- Complete the different sections of your application, and enter the relevant provider code and course code when selecting your training providers in the ‘choices’ section of the UCAS application form.
+- Complete the different sections of your application, and enter your chosen course as one of your choices at the end of the application form.

 Some subjects are listed as separate courses depending on if they are a tuition-fee route, apprenticeship, or School Direct salaried route.
 Please ensure you apply for the correct route when submitting your application.

 Before applying you will need the following information:

 - Contact details

 - Relevant qualifications (including a breakdown of your degree topics)

 - Personal statement